 Step 5 – Terminology

 Not only does the terminology have to be correct but it also must be consistent.
-Tools such as Trados™ ensure consistency throughout large documents or a series of documents produced and translated at different times.
+CAT tools may be used to ensure consistency throughout large documents or a series of documents produced and translated at different times.

-Trados™ will also recognise repeated text between documents and saves the client money by avoiding the need to re-translate repetitions each time they occur in documents.
+They will also recognise repeated text between documents, saving the clients money by avoiding the need to re-translate repetitions each time they occur in documents.

 Step 6 – Proof reader comments